 In rare cases, some Special Event Permit Applications may need to be submitted before the prescribed time periods mentioned above if determined by the City Manager.

 Section 2: Event Information

-Event information includes the event name, location, start and end dates, event start and end times, and the approximate number of persons attending.
+To fill out the Event Information section, please provide the event name, location, start and end dates, start and end times, and the approximate number of people you anticipate will attend.

 Section 3: Applicant and Sponsoring Organization Information

-Fill out all applicable fields for contact information regarding the applicant, the organization hosting the event, the event Chairperson/Contact, the Professional Event Organizer, the Contact Person “On-Site” the day of the event, and the Property Owner.
+Fill out all applicable fields.
+Contact information is requested for the applicant, the organization hosting the event, the event Chairperson/Contact, the Professional Event Organizer, the Contact Person “On-Site” the day of the event, and the Property Owner.
 Definitions for each position listed are outlined below.

-If one or more of these positions do not apply to your event, you may leave them blank.
+If one or more of the positions do not apply to your event, you may leave them blank.